-*Discontinue or decrease the activities that cause your pain.
+- Discuss with your therapist how you might modify the activities that cause your pain.
 They may be contributing to your inflammatory or degenerative process.
-Discuss with your therapist.

-*Apply ice to an acute/new injury for 15 minute intervals several times a day
+- Apply ice to an acute/new injury for 15 minute intervals, with at least 60 minutes between each interval, several times a day

-*Heat can be used for stiffness and achiness as long as it is not a new injury
+- Heat can be used for stiffness and achiness as long as it is not a new or acute injury

-*Work on relaxing-pain may be increased by muscle tension and stress
+- Work on relaxation techniques.
+Some pain may be increased by muscle tension and stress

 Sharon Hospital Physical Therapy and Sports Medicine